vmm221313/Deep-AutoEncoders/README.md

 ###### Of these models, AE_3D_200 performs best for 4D compression
 The plots evaluating the performance of all models can be found in the 'plots' directory.

-### Scripts - (also find IPython notebooks with the same name that perform the same function but can be run on Google Colab)
+### Scripts - (also find IPython notebooks with the same name that perform the same function but can be run locally as a Jupyter Notebook on Google Colab)

 For running the IPython notebooks on Google Colab, simply clone this repository onto a folder and change the filepath.
 For running the Python scripts, clone the repository and run the scripts from within the directory.